cnolanminich/dbt-loom-example/README.md

-# Example setup for dbt-loom
+# Example setup for dbt-loom with Dagster

+~99% of this is exactly from the fork by Christophe Blefari -- the bottom bit is how you could orchestrate these cross-project works in Dagster.

 This repository showcase how you can use dbt-loom to setup multi-project collaboration with dbt Core and **without dbt Cloud**.
 ![Cross-project reference example](img/cross_project_references.png)